8 13 As A Percent

 Addressing Common Misconceptions

 Another common error is incorrectly placing the decimal point or misinterpreting the resulting decimal.
-Always ensure that your calculations are precise and that you accurately convert the decimal to a percentage by multiplying by 100.
+Always check that your calculations are precise and that you accurately convert the decimal to a percentage by multiplying by 100.

 Scientific and Mathematical Significance